Logo Design Psychology: Fonts, Colours & Shapes

 Today, very few people write formally with pen and ink, but scripts remain widely used when formality or tradition are called for.

-For example, wedding invitations often use script fonts because of their decorative and ornate appearance.
+For example, wedding invitations often feature script fonts due to their decorative and ornate appearance.

 This is often the case in advertising, too – especially when brands try to project a sense of authority.